fiv1981/building-ai-project/README.md

 ## Summary

-The idea of this project is to develop smart glasses provided with a personal assistant, able to help blind people in their daily life, as an assistant dog/person would: avoiding obstacles, guidance to places, providing traffic lights information, distance to moving objects, etc. It would be based on the principles behind autonomous cars and common personal assistants (like Amazon Alexa, Google Assistant, ...).
+The idea of this project is to develop smart glasses provided with an intelligent personal assistant, able to help blind people in their daily life: avoiding obstacles, guidance to places, providing traffic lights information and distance to moving objects like cars/bikes, etc. It would be based on the principles behind autonomous cars and common personal assistants (like Amazon Alexa, Google Assistant, ...).

 ## Background

-This personal AI assistant would help blind people with their daily challenges:
+In addition to typical information provided by current personal assistants (weather information, news, music, books reading, calendar/tasks reminder, ...), this intelligent personal assistant would be able to help blind people with their daily challenges:

 * Safety
 * Guidance to places
 * Status of environment (moving objects, traffic lights, weather, ...)
 * Faces recognition
 * Place/situation description
-* Digital devices usage (like cellphones -would require additional dedicated apps-)
+* Digital devices usage (like cellphones -it would require additional dedicated apps-)
 * Etc.

 It could also extend its operability with deep learning, based on routines and user preferences: